When does the Freshman Seminar application process begin?

 Although we offer over 100 seminars each year, we cannot guarantee you a seat in a specific seminar.
 Demand for particular seminars varies widely, and there can often be too many applications for the seminar(s) in which you have expressed interest.
 If you haven’t been admitted to a seminar, however, there may still be hope.
 Not all seminars will be filled to capacity, and we will post a list of seminars that still have open spaces on our website after preliminary assignments are made.

-No, but there will be a list of seminars with openings posted on the website after the initial online application period is over.
+No, we do not keep wait lists.
+There will be a list of seminars with openings posted on the website after the initial online application period is over.
 We encourage all students who are still looking to enroll to check this list.

 May I shop or audit a Freshman Seminar?